 FIREBOX Part of a bottle oven.
 Another name for firemouth or mouth

 FIREBRICKS Part of a bottle oven.
-Refractory bricks made from fireclay and used in the construction of the oven.
+Heat resistant refractory bricks made from fireclay and used in the construction of the firing chamber of the bottle oven.
 Various shapes of firebrick were manufactured by specialist producers.
 Different names were given for the different shapes of brick.
 Eg: Oven bottoms, flatbacks, arch bricks, bull heads, split, wristers, knuckles, bag bricks.

 FIRECLAY Type of pottery with a particular recipe and requiring particular firing conditions.
 The Belfast sink is manufactured from a fireclay body recipe.
 Urinals and mortuary slabs were also made from this sanitary material.
 Refractory buff coloured clay body with a white vitreous enamelled surface and fine to a very high temperature.
 It is thick and very strong and will withstand rough usage.
 Very large pieces can be made in this ware.
 Why did they put sawdust in the fire clay body during manufacture?
 Three reasons: First, it helps to fire the thick walled pottery body from within.
 Secondly, it introduces a controlled amount of porosity to improve the thermal insulation of the fired body.
 And finally it helps during cutting and masoning fireclay items such as urinal back slabs.
 Similar techniques are employed in brick making.
 At Twyfords Fireclay factory in Cliffe Vale, Stoke-on-Trent, England, sawdust was purchased in 20 ton lots from a joinery firm in Liverpool.